 foreach (array_chunk($rows, $chunkSize) as $chunk) {

-bulkInsertMultiRow($pdo, $chunk); // each chunk commits or rolls back on its own
+bulkInsertMultiRow($pdo, $chunk); // each chunk commits or rolls back alone

 }

-Scrapers re-run and re-encounter the same items, so blind inserts collide with unique keys.
-Rather than failing (and rolling back a whole batch over a duplicate you don't care about), use MySQL's INSERT ...
-ON DUPLICATE KEY UPDATE to insert new rows and update existing ones in a single statement — an upsert.
-It needs a UNIQUE index on whatever identifies a record (a product SKU, a URL hash):
+Scrapers re-run and re-find the same items, so blind inserts collide with unique keys.
+Rolling back an entire batch over a duplicate you do not care about is the wrong response.
+INSERT ...
+ON DUPLICATE KEY UPDATE inserts new rows and refreshes existing ones in one statement, given a UNIQUE index on whatever identifies the record.

 VALUES (:sku, :title, :price, NOW())